MindLyfe/MindLyfe-Platform/backend/community-service/README.md

 ## License

-This project is proprietary software of MindLyf.
+This project is proprietary software of MindLyfe.